Abertay-University-SDI/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+Compiler issue fixed.
+Issue was a circular dependancy in the powerup baseclass where it had a reference to the Fireball class which uses powerup baseclass as its parent. issue was fixed by removing the unnecessary include.